Calibration Weights

 What are calibration weights?

 Calibration Weights are used when calibrating weighing scales and balances to ensure consistent weighing performance and accuracy.
-Choose from our selection of calibration test weights and weight sets ranging from 1g to 50kg in stainless steel and single cast iron block weights from 5kg to 50kg.
+Choose from our selection of test weights and weight sets ranging from 1g to 50kg in stainless steel and single cast iron block weights from 5kg to 50kg.

 To guarantee your weighing results are accurate, it’s crucial to know the difference between our variety of test weights and understand which weight you should use for your balance.
-For your convenience, we’ve compiled a brief overview of the calibration weights we offer, as well as additional information on how to clean and store your weights properly.
+For your convenience, we’ve compiled a brief overview of the weights we offer, as well as additional information on how to clean and store your weights properly.

 E1 Class Calibration Weights